Pick Your Path: Stress, Guilt, Fear

 ‘If you face the choice between feeling guilt and resentment, choose the guilt every time… Resentment is soul suicide.”

 Resentment triggers the same neurological and physiological responses as stress.
-It follows you around like a bad smell, leaving you feeling burdened, overwhelmed and unappreciated, and it erodes your sense of agency and control.
+It follows you around like a bad smell, leaving you feeling burdened, overwhelmed and unappreciated, and erodes your sense of agency and control.
 Almost without exception, resentment is the wrong option.

 It’s not worth it, team.
 Choose the guilt.
 Cancel the thing.

 It’s kind of our bodies to do this.
-When we’re faced with a secondary emotion, it’s a defence mechanism to save us from the weight and upset of the real problem.
+When faced with a secondary emotion, it’s a defence mechanism to save us from the weight and upset of the real problem.

 So, when you’re mad, take the time to think about what you’re scared or sad about.
-For real connection and insight, make a habit of digging a bit deeper into your own psyche.
+For real connection and insight, make a habit of digging a bit deeper into your psyche.
 Develop a practice where, before you respond, you pause and interrogate yourself.
 Poke around.
 Question your own assumptions.
-Feel the actual thing, so you can move on from it.
+Feel the actual thing so you can move on from it.

 Even better, question the thoughts that your feelings trigger.
 They’re generally full of stuff that doesn’t need to be there.

-Is it true?
+- Is it true?

-Can you absolutely know that it’s true?
+- Can you absolutely know that it's true?

-How do you react, what happens, when you believe that thought?
+- How you react, what happens, when you believe that thought?

-Who would you be without that thought?
+- Who would you be without that thought?

 “John is a selfish assh*ole.
-He doesn’t care about me, and he’s only worried about looking good to the boss.”
+He doesn’t care about me and he’s only worried about looking good to the boss.”

 Is it true? … Maybe